dolthub/docs/content/reference/sql/access-management.md

 Although Dolt now supports users in a similar fashion to MySQL, we still retain the user and password arguments.
 In MySQL, the default super account (generally called the root user) is created during installation and configuration.
 Rather than creating a parallel with [`init`](../cli.md#dolt-init), we handle the super account creation when starting a server via the arguments.
+Rather than creating this super account during [`init`](../cli.md#dolt-init), we instead handle the super account creation when starting a server via the arguments.

 This leads to an interaction with the [privilege file](#privilege-file) that should be noted.
 When the privilege file is specified, it will be created as an empty file if it does not exist.